The Dark Side of Human Beings

 Research statement by Dr. Jan-Willem van Prooijen

-(1) Distrust and conspiracy theories
+(1) Conspiracy theories

-The first thematic pillar is distrust and conspiracy theories, which examines the question of why many citizens have a deep-rooted distrust towards power holders, and often explicitly question their legitimacy.
+The first thematic pillar is conspiracy theories, which examines the question of why many citizens have a deep-rooted distrust towards power holders and different societal groups.
 In fact, across the world surprisingly large numbers of citizens believe conspiracy theories about political and corporate leaders, assuming them to be involved in hostile plots that commit immoral or even criminal behavior.
 Conspiracy theories are defined as beliefs that a group of actors collude in secret with the purpose of attaining some malevolent goal.
 Conspiracy beliefs are not pathological, but instead are widespread among large groups of regular citizens.
 Conspiracy theories emerge in response to major political and societal events (e.g., the JFK assassination) but also in the micro-level setting of organizations (e.g., allegations that managers have a hidden agenda to serve their own self-interest at the expense of employees).
 Furthermore, people form conspiracy theories about political leaders, legitimate institutions (e.g., the legal system; secret service agencies), companies (e.g., the pharmaceutical industry), minority groups (e.g., Muslims) and so on.
 My research suggests that it would be a mistake to dismiss conspiracy theories as harmless entertainment, as such beliefs have a strong impact on citizens’ choices in many life domains including health (e.g., vaccination refusals), the environment (e.g., climate change denialism), politics (e.g., populist voting), and work (e.g., turnover intentions).

 Van Prooijen, J.-W. (2018).
 The psychology of conspiracy theories.
 Oxon, UK: Routledge.